List of St. Louis Cardinals owners and executives: Chris von der Ahe (1882–1898)

-In 1881, after the Browns profited $25,000 from playing a season's worth of informal contests, Von der Ahe bought out the team's remaining stockholders for $1,800.
-With baseball's already existing popularity in Cincinnati and increasing popularity in other cities such as Pittsburgh, Philadelphia and Baltimore, the time was right for a new league.
-Late that same year, along with other owners and financiers, Von der Ahe formed the American Association of Base Ball Clubs with the Brown Stockings.

-In 1899, von der Ahe, once the most successful owner in the AA, was forced to sell the Browns due to bankruptcy.
+Von der Ahe was one of the few owners to make a profit during his time.
+The American Association eventually collapsed due to bankruptcy.
+In 1899, Von der Ahe himself was forced to sell the Browns due to bankruptcy.

 Sam Breadon (1920–1947)

-First making his mark as a local automobile dealer, Sam Breadon first purchased a minority stake in the Cardinals in 1917 for $2,000, thus commencing 30 total years as owner of the Cardinals.
-Three years later, Breadon bought out the majority stock in the club to become the principal owner of the Cardinals and extinguished the futility that dredged the Cardinals' first three decades in the National League.
-Between 1926 and 1946, the Cardinals won six World Series titles and nine National League pennants.
+Automobile dealer Sam Breadon purchased a minority stake in the Cardinals in 1917 for $2,000.
+Three years later, Breadon bought the majority stake in the club.
+He extinguished the futility that surrounded the Cardinals' first three decades in the National League: between 1926 and 1946, the Cardinals won six World Series titles and nine National League pennants.
+Between 1920 and 1947, the Cardinals compiled a record of 2,470-1,830, a winning percentage of .574.

-Breadon was noted for a very conservative nature with his finances, highly demanding nature of his teams' success on the field, and bold moves otherwise.
+Breadon was conservative with his finances, highly demanding of his teams' success on the field, and a maker of bold moves.
 When he became minority owner, the Cardinals were $150,000 in debt.
 In 1925, he moved Branch Rickey from the dugout to the front office and promoted second baseman Rogers Hornsby to player-manager.
-Breadon also convinced cross-town American League rival St. Louis Browns owner Phil Ball to allow the Cardinals to move into Sportsman's Park.
-This allowed him to sell the dilapidated Robison Field property for a total of $275,000 to the city and a trolley company, clear their debts, and, with Rickey's oversight, establish an official, contractually-linked minor league farm system.
-This strategy developed into the current minor league system and the Cardinals used it to circumvent the practice of bidding against the more affluent Major League teams such as the New York Yankees and New York Giants for players from minor league teams, which at that time were unaffiliated.
-Although Minor League Baseball has existed as long as baseball has been organized, it was the first player development system of its kind in any professional sport.
+Breadon convinced cross-town American League rival St. Louis Browns owner Phil Ball to allow the Cardinals to move into Sportsman's Park.
+This allowed him to sell the dilapidated Robison Field property for a total of $275,000 to the city and a trolley company, clear the team's debts, and, with Rickey's oversight, establish an official, contractually-linked minor league farm system, the predecessor of today's minor league system.
+The Cardinals used it to circumvent the practice of bidding against the more affluent Major League teams such as the New York Yankees and New York Giants for players from minor league teams, which at that time were unaffiliated.
+It was the first player development system of its kind in professional sport.

-Between 1920 and 1947, the Cardinals compiled a record of 2,470-1,830 for a winning percentage of .574.
-When he sold the Cardinals to Fred Saigh and Robert Hannegan in 1947, the price was $3 million, at the time the largest transaction in baseball history.
+In 1947, Breadon sold the Cardinals to Fred Saigh and Robert Hannegan for $3 million, at the time the largest transaction in baseball history.